 Solution 7: Resetting Windows Image Acquisition (WIA)

-This process is a core part in fetching the required scanner document into your computer.
-Resetting this service can fix any problems if it was in fault.
+This process is a core part of fetching the required scanner document into your computer.
+Resetting this service can fix any problems if it was at fault.

 - Press Windows + R, type “services.msc” in the dialogue box and press Enter.